 Behind on Mortgage Payments?

-Here Are 5 Points to Remember to Avoid or Stop Foreclosure
+Here Are 5 Options to Avoid or Stop Foreclosure

 Act Early – Don’t Wait Another Day To Take Action

 The clock is ticking – after a lender files a notice against you, you will have a set period of time before your house goes to the foreclosure sale.
 The earlier you act during this timeline, the more options you will have and the better outcome you will receive.
 Be proactive – recognize your situation and act quickly.

 To be able to act early, you will need to educate yourself on your options and on the current housing market.
 We list 5 of these below, and it is imperative that you find out as much as possible about these different options and how they apply to your situation.
 You do not want to lose thousands of dollars because you are unaware of resources available to you – get smart about the decision facing you.

 Lenders are not in the business of owning homes – they are in the business of making money on loans, and quite often will have many programs designed for people in your situation.
 Calling your lender and gaining a primary contact will allow you to keep the communication channel open and ensure that you receive no surprises as the process moves forward.